redpanda-data/connect/docs/processors/README.md

 type: batch
 batch:
   byte_size: 10000
+  condition:
+    type: static
+    static: false
   period_ms: 0
 ```

 Reads a number of discrete messages, buffering (but not acknowledging) the
-message parts until the total size of the batch in bytes matches or exceeds the
+message parts until either:

+- The total size of the batch in bytes matches or exceeds `byte_size`.
+- A message added to the batch causes the condition to resolve `true`.
+- The `period_ms` field is non-zero and the time since the last batch
+  exceeds its value.

-configured byte size.
-Once the limit is reached the parts are combined into a
+Once one of these events trigger the parts are combined into a single batch of
-single batch of messages and sent through the pipeline.
-Once the combined batch
+messages and sent through the pipeline.
+After reaching a destination the
-has reached a destination the acknowledgment is sent out for all messages inside
+acknowledgment is sent out for all messages inside the batch at the same time,
-the batch, preserving at-least-once delivery guarantees.
+preserving at-least-once delivery guarantees.

 The `period_ms` field is optional, and when greater than zero defines
 a period in milliseconds whereby a batch is sent even if the `byte_size`